The Story of Baltic Cable

 Full member of SDAC

-Baltic Cable became a full participating member of the Single Day-Ahead Coupling (SDAC) cooperation, joining 31 other Transmission System Operators (TSOs) and 17 National Electricity Market Operators (NEMOs).
+Baltic Cable became a full participating member of the Single Day-Ahead Coupling (SDAC) cooperation, joining 31 other TSOs and 17 National Electricity Market Operators (NEMOs).
 Baltic Cable’s capacity had been already allocated using implicit processes since 2010, and becoming a full member allowed Baltic Cable to participate in the further development of the project.

 2024